-In 1998, Patterson’s first season at TCU, the Horned Frogs scored a school-record six defensive touchdowns, intercepted 12 passes and allowed only 19.6 points per game - the fewest points per game in over 30 years.
+In 1998, Patterson’s first season at TCU, the Horned Frogs scored a school-record six defensive touchdowns and allowed only 19.6 points per game - the fewest points per game in over 30 years.
 It was accomplished by a team that was 1-10 the previous season.

 In 2000, the Horned Frogs allowed only 245.0 total yards and 9.6 points per game, ranking first in the nation in both categories.
-Five of Patterson's players earned first-team all-conference recognition and he was a finalist for the Frank Broyles National Assistant Coach of the Year award.
+He was a finalist for the Frank Broyles National Assistant Coach of the Year award.

-Prior to his arrival in Fort Worth, Patterson spent two seasons as the defensive coordinator and safeties coach at New Mexico.
-The Lobos collected 22 total takeaways and three defensive touchdowns in 1996.
-The next year, in Patterson style, New Mexico improved their total takeaways to 29, including 16 interceptions.
+Prior to his arrival in Fort Worth, Patterson spent two seasons (1996-97) as the defensive coordinator and safeties coach at New Mexico.

-Patterson has been part of 17 bowl staffs, including one each with Kansas State, Utah State and New Mexico.
-The other 14 have come at TCU.
-Aside from being an accomplished Division I head coach, Patterson is also a skilled guitar player.
-On several occasions, Patterson has entertained TCU fans with his guitar skills at pep rallies around the Fort Worth area.
+Patterson has been part of 21 bowl staffs, including one each with Kansas State, Utah State and New Mexico.
+The other 18 have come at TCU.

 A native of Rozel, Kansas, Patterson is married to the former Kelsey Hayes.
 He has three sons: Josh, Cade and Blake.